AvivGelfand/Resume/README.md

 # Education

-## The Hebrew University of Jerusalem, MSc in Data Science | LLMs-focused Thesis, guided by Prof. Ariel Jaffe.
+## The Hebrew University of Jerusalem, MSc in Data Science | LLMs-focused Thesis.

-- 2024 – 2026
+- 2024 – 2027

 ## The Hebrew University of Jerusalem, BSc in Statistics & Data Science (GPA 89)